jacobmstein/cs1302-phased-list/README.md

   called `bin`.

-  If you follow this structure, then you would type the following to compile `BaseStringList.java`, assuming you are in the top-level project directory `cs1302-phased-list`:
+  If you follow this structure, then you would type the following to compile `BaseStringList.java` to the `bin` directory, assuming you are in the top-level project directory `cs1302-phased-list`:

   ```
-  $ javac -cp phase1.jar -d bin src/cs1302/p2/BaseStringList.java
+  $ javac -d bin -cp phase1.jar src/cs1302/p2/BaseStringList.java
   ```

   Remember, when you compile `.java` files individually, there might be